Hannesrasmussen/hannesrasmussen/README.md

-Developer with a crippling addictioné to capers and olives.
+Developer with a crippling addiction to capers and olives.